Pauline Sabin: Opposition to prohibition

 As head of the WONPR, she countered the arguments of the Woman's Christian Temperance Union (WCTU).
 She later recalled that she decided to fight Prohibition while sitting in a congressional office where the president of the WCTU asserted: "I represent the women of America!"
 Repeal would protect families from the crime, corruption, and furtive drinking that prohibition had created.
 Repeal would return decisions about alcohol to families.
 The WONPR stole tactics and members as well as arguments from the WCTU.
 Its members looked for allies in both major parties and minimized internal dissension.
-The WONPR gained the upper hand in the battle for the support from women; the WONPR became the largest repeal group in the country.
+The WONPR gained the upper hand in the battle for the support from women, becoming the largest repeal group in the country.
 Sabin thought that it was her duty as chairwoman to make sure the cause was made public.
 In 1933, WONPR moved the campaign southward to places like South Carolina and Charleston to appeal for southern support.
 Sabin went to Atlanta where she was the subject of the social page of the Atlanta Constitution and later on her picture appeared on the cover of Time magazine.
 The WONPR gained massive recognition from the media; they wanted daring, newsworthy women.

 In later statements, she elaborated further on her objections to prohibition.
 With settlement workers reporting increasing drunkenness, she worried, "The young see the law broken at home and upon the street.
 Can we expect them to be lawful?"
 Mrs. Sabin complained to the House Judiciary Committee: "In pre-prohibition days, mothers had little fear in regard to the saloon as far as their children were concerned.
 A saloon-keeper's license was revoked if he were caught selling liquor to minors.
 Today in any speakeasy in the United States you can find boys and girls in their teens drinking liquor, and this situation has become so acute that the mothers of the country feel something must be done to protect their children."